HardMolar/Insurance-Claim-ML-Prediction/README.md

-# INSURANCE CLAIMS PREDICTION PROJECT
+# INSURANCE CLAIM PREDICTION PROJECT
 This is a machine learning project to predict building claims for an Insurance company

 ## 📌 Case Study Overview